chpalaiokostas/Genetic-diversity-insights-Nordic-Arctic-charr-using-ddRAD/README.md

 ## Detection of genetic clusters with machine learning

 K-Means, Gaussian mixture and Bayesian Gaussian mixture models were fitted using Python's `scikit-learn` aiming to identify genetic clusters.
-The code Python code is available in the Jupyter Notebook file `ML_genetic_clusters.ipynb`.
+The code Python code is available in the Jupyter Notebook file `ML_genetic_clusters/ML_genetic_clusters.ipynb`.